Public Interest Research Group

-Public Interest Research Groups (PIRGs) are U.S. and Canadian non-profit organizations that employ grassroots organizing and direct advocacy on issues such as consumer protection, public health and transportation.
+Public Interest Research Groups (PIRGs) are U.S. and Canadian non-profit organizations that employ research, public education, grassroots organizing and direct advocacy on issues such as consumer protection, clear water and air, waste and recycling, energy, public health and transportation.
 Many of the PIRGs are closely affiliated with the Fund for the Public Interest, which conducts fundraising and canvassing on their behalf.

 History

 The PIRGs emerged in the early 1970s on U.S. college campuses.
 The PIRG model was proposed in the book Action for a Change by Ralph Nader and Donald Ross, in which they encourage students on campuses across a state to pool their resources to hire full-time professional lobbyists and researchers to lobby for the passage of legislation which addresses social topics of interest to students.
 Ross helped students across the country set up the first PIRG chapters, then became the director of the New York Public Interest Research Group in 1973.

 The Minnesota Public Interest Research Group, founded in 1971, was the first state PIRG to incorporate.
 It was followed by Oregon (OSPIRG) and Massachusetts (MASSPIRG).
 By the late 1990s, there were PIRGs in 22 states with chapters on more than 100 college campuses.
 U.S. PIRG reported 1 million members by 2000.
 The state PIRGs created U.S. PIRG in 1984 to have a national lobbying presence in Washington, D.C.

 In their first two decades, PIRGs worked on a variety of issues: